At Trinity we value our young people, we cherish them, and we nurture them.

 In smaller parishes like Trinity, the size of the Sunday School varies as older young people find themselves involved in such pursuits as getting into college, and new, younger children become old enough to participate in our “one room schoolhouse” Sunday School and grow to take the place of the recent grads.

 Recently we’ve been going through just such a transformation.
-Some of the young people who have been with us for more than a decade find themselves looking at colleges that will take them far from our area — but in the newer young people we can see the process continuing.
+Some of the young people who have been with us for more than a decade find themselves looking at colleges that will take them far from our area (Dublin, Ireland in one case) — but in the newer young people we can see the process continuing.
 New young people find their way to us from a variety of sources, but once they arrive at Trinity, they tend to stick.

 Their numbers are small, but the relatively small number has an advantage: we know all of our young people as individuals, we know their families, we support them in their lives of faith, and, where we can, we support them in their lives outside Trinity as well.

 Above are our two of our newer acolytes on a recent Youth Sunday at Trinity.
-However, our superb acolyte corps has for the most part moved along, and it will be a while before the younger acolytes can fully replace them.
+Our superb acolyte corps of a year or two ago has for the most part moved along, and it will be a while before the younger acolytes can fully replace them.
 As you can see above, they are working on it.
 But it will be a while before we have a crew like the one below!

-Two years ago and for a portion of last year, the young people chose the Little Guild, an animal shelter in West Cornwall, as their outreach partner.
+Three years ago and for a portion of following year, the young people chose the Little Guild, an animal shelter in West Cornwall, as their outreach partner.
 They had a training session and spent three sessions working with the animals there to socialize them and improve their adoptability.

-Our most recent Confirmation Class was a year ago, and two of our young people were confirmed when the Bishop visited us.
+We have a Confirmation Class at Trinity when we have young people ready to be confirmed.
+Our most recent Confirmation Class was two years ago, when two of our young people were confirmed when the Bishop visited us.

 A picture is worth a thousand words, and a video is worth a thousand pictures.
 So, here are five videos of Trinity’s young people in recent years.